-We began as a small foundation, but have steadily grown to become a nationally recognized advocate for lung transplant research.
-We are a member of the American Thoracic Society’s PAR Council of Public Representatives.
-We’re currently the only national lung transplant organization that sits on this prestigious council.
+We began as a small foundation, but we have steadily grown to become a nationally recognized advocate for lung transplant research.

 While doctors and researchers have made great strides in the past 50 years, we still have a long way to go.
 In order to make new scientific breakthroughs possible, we need your help to fund research.

-Please consider making a gift to support LTF research and patient support programs.
+Please consider making a gift to support Lung Transplant Foundation research and patient support programs.